isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

        {"result": 1, "text": "unsupported parameter: BOGUS (<string>:16:26)" }

-Starting with 2.4.0, the successful response also contains a SHA-256 digest of the newly set configuration.
+Starting with 2.4.0, the successful response from a DHCPv4, DHCPv6, or DHCP-DDNS daemons also contain a SHA-256 digest of the newly set configuration.
 The digest can be used to easily determine if a configuration has changed or not.

 .. isccmd:: shutdown
 .. _command-shutdown: